THE LAST STOP DINER

 Deciding to keep it safe, he ordered a cheeseburger and a slice of pie.
 As the waitress walked off, he saw the woman had her hair, which was thick, almost matted, pulled back and held with what looked like a chip clip—an orange chip clip.

 He took a sip of his coffee, noticing absently that it was good, and puzzled over the weird choice for a hair clip.
-He had seen women wear all kinds of hair bows and scrunchies in their hair, sometimes even a rubber band, but he'd never seen one stoop to a plastic chip clip before.
+He had seen women use all kinds of hair bows and scrunchies in their hair, sometimes even a rubber band or a pencil, but he'd never seen one stoop to a plastic chip clip before.

 He glanced over at the older man beside him.